TRPV6 channels and Cancer

 TRPV6 and Cancer

 While recent studies with TRPV6 knock-out mice indicate and reinforce the involvement of this channel in calcium homeostasis (Bianco, 2007), over-expression of the channel has been reported in human malignancies.
 An early report indicated large amounts of TRPV6 mRNA were measured in a colorectal cancer cell line (SW480) and a chronic myelogenous leukemia cell line (K-562) (Peng et al., 2000).
 Wissenbach et al. (2001) reported up-regulation of TRPV6 mRNA in prostate cancer while Peng et al. (2001) reported significant elevation of the messenger in prostate cancer cell lines LNCaP and PC3.
 Most strikingly, Peng et al. (2001) reported a positive correlation of the TRPV6 mRNA signal with the Gleeson scoring of prostate tumours.
-A recent publication (Peters et al. 2012) identifies TRPV6 as a therapeutic target in estrogen receptor negative breast cancers and shows that up-regulated production of the channel is important in progression of the disease..
+A recent publication (Peters et al. 2012) confirms TRPV6 as a therapeutic target in estrogen receptor negative breast cancers and shows that up-regulated production of the channel is important in progression of the disease.

-An immunohistochemical approach to determine the amounts of TRPV6 in healthy and malignant tissues expanded the early work showing small amounts of protein in normal exocrine tissues (e.g. mammary gland, pancreas, prostate) but greatly elevated amounts in carcinomas of breast, colon, ovary, prostate and thyroid (Zhuang et al., 2002).
+An immunohistochemical approach to determine the amounts of TRPV6 in healthy and malignant tissues confirmed the early work showing small amounts of protein in normal exocrine tissues (e.g. mammary gland, pancreas, prostate) but greatly elevated amounts in carcinomas of breast, colon, ovary, prostate and thyroid (Zhuang et al., 2002).
 Fixemer et al. (2003) expanded and confirmed the positive correlations between TRPV6 over-expression and Gleason scores, pathological stage and extra-prostatic extensions.
-TRPV6 increases were reported in rat leukemia cells (Bodding et al., 2002) and the human leukemia cell line, K562 (Semenova et al., 2009).
+TRPV6 channel increases were reported in rat leukemia cells (Bodding et al., 2002) and the human leukemia cell line, K562 (Semenova et al., 2009).
 The predictive role of TRPV6 in prostate malignancies was suggested by the interpretation that TRPV6-positive tumours have poor prognosis because of a propensity to invade extra-prostate tissues (Wissenbach et al., 2004).
 The exact role of TRPV6 in cancer proliferation is not clear, but the calcium-dependent proliferation of cancer cells was linked directly to the channel (Schwarz et al., 2006).
-The role of TRP channels in cancer has been reviewed (Prevarskaya et al., 2007; Bodding, 2007; Nilius et al., 2007; Santoni et al., 2011) while a general role of the TRP channels in prostate gland have recently been reviewed (van Haute, 2010).
+The role of TRP channels in cancer has been reviewed (Prevarskaya et al., 2007; Bodding, 2007; Nilius et al., 2007; Santoni et al., 2011; Fecher-Trost et al. 2014) while a general role of the TRP channels in prostate gland have recently been reviewed (van Haute, 2010).

-It now appears that the influence of elevated TRPV6 in cancers involves activation of the nuclear factor of activated T-cell (NFAT) transcription factors in cell lines of prostate (Lehen’kyi et al., 2007) and breast cancer (Bolanz et al., 2008).
+It now appears that the influence of elevated TRPV6 in cancers includes downstream activation of the nuclear factor of activated T-cell (NFAT) transcription factors in cell lines of prostate (Lehen’kyi et al., 2007) and breast cancer (Bolanz et al., 2008).
 In the two latter studies reduction of TRPV6 expression with silencing RNA reduced proliferation and increased apoptosis in these cell lines.
-SBI has also examined the activation of one of the five NFAT isoforms in ovarian, breast and prostate cancer cell lines, in ovarian tumour biopsies and in xenograft tumours produced from an ovarian cancer cell line (SKOV-3) and breast cancer cell line (T 47D), and have observed activation of NFATc1 (dephosphorylation by Ca+²/calmodulin-activated calcineurin).
+SBI has also examined the activation of one of the five NFAT isoforms in ovarian, breast and prostate cancer cell lines, in ovarian tumour biopsies and in xenograft tumours produced from an ovarian cancer cell line (SKOV-3) and breast cancer cell line (T 47D), and have observed activation of NFATc1 (dephosphorylation by Ca-calmodulin-activated calcineurin).
 Such activation requires sustained rather than spiking increases in internal Ca+² concentration.
 There is a growing consensus that this pathway is involved in both increased cell proliferation and inhibition of apoptosis that is reflected in a recent review article (Figure 2, Huber, 2013).

 Working Model of Mechanism of Action